 The appeal behind metal roofing for ranch and farmhouses is its durability and easy maintenance.
-Life of the farm is unpredictable and homeowners need a roofing material that will withstand Mother Nature.
+Life of the farm is unpredictable and homeowners need a roofing material that will withstand Mother Nature for years to come.
 Metal roofing offers peace of mind while adding to the straightforward designs of these homes.

-Traditional ranch and farmhouses were straightforward designs.
+Traditional ranch and farmhouses used straightforward designs.
 They featured simple lines with wood or brick siding and monochromatic color schemes.
-With long, clean lines and hidden fasteners, standing seam roofing systems became a popular choice for these homes.
-Standing seams can be run over open purlins systems and in long single runs making them very appealing in ranch and farmhouses with asymmetrical shapes and low slopes.
+With long, clean lines and hidden fasteners, Standing Seam roofing systems became a popular choice for these homes.
+Standing Seam metal roofing panels can be run over open purlins systems and in long single runs making them very appealing in ranch and farmhouses with asymmetrical shapes and low slopes.

-In recent years, designers and homeowners have altered the designs of the traditional farmhouse to be more modern.
+In recent years, designers and homeowners have altered the designs of the traditional farmhouse to have a modern touch.
 These homes now feature contrasting colors or bright pops of color.
 A current trend we are seeing that combines the best of both modern and farmhouse designs is modern walkways that have flat roofs with taller farmhouse structures.

-Popular Finishes - Galvalume, Galvanized, Bright Red, and Dark Browns
+Popular Finishes for Farmhouse Style Standing Seam Roofs: Galvalume, Galvanized, Bright Red, and Dark Browns

-What could be described as the quintessential American panel, corrugated panels have been dotting the landscape of the U.S. for a hundred years.
+What could be described as the classic metal panel, Corrugated roofing systems have been dotting the landscape of the U.S. for a hundred years.
 The simple reason behind this is their durability.
-Additionally, the consistent corrugation helps hide small imperfections over time from weather or impacts.
-Corrugated metal panels offer great protection, and are an upward trend in designs using metal roofing.
+Corrugated panels are one of the toughest options on the market today.

-Popular Finishes - Galvanized, Galvalume, Black, and Dark Browns
+Popular Finishes for Farmhouse Style Corrugated Roofs: Galvanized, Galvalume, Black, and Dark Browns